Baptism and the Early Church

 Actually, since baptism was not done for infants, there was no need to have a separate confirmation.
 Nor does the Bible anywhere explicitly teach about the need for properly baptized individuals to be later confirmed.
 The idea of a separate confirmation is clearly another tradition of men--and is not even truly claimed to be a "tradition for the apostles" by any early writer.

-The Eastern Orthodox admit that infant baptism is not based upon scripture:
+Notice that one associated with the Eastern Orthodox admits that infant baptism is not based upon scripture:

 I myself must admit that I did not always feel comfortable about the Orthodox Church baptizing infants.
 I asked myself several other questions as well: "How can an infant 'believe and be baptized'?"
 "Where in Scripture does it show an infant being baptized?"
 (Bajis J. Infant Baptism.
 Greek Orthodox Archdiocese of America. http://www.goarch.org/en/our faith/articles/article7067.asp 8/21/05).